gjtorikian/mathematical/README.md

 [ {:data => "...", :width => ... }, { :data => '$not__thisisnotreal$', :exception => "...", {:data => "...", :width => ... }]
 ```

-That is, while the first and last elements are valid LaTeX math, the middle one is not, so the same string is returned.
+That is, while the first and last elements are valid TeX math, the middle one is not, so the same string is returned.
 As with single strings, the error message is printed to STDERR, but not raised.

 ### Options